Tokio Marine Holdings, Inc.

 b.
 The business management of Group companies other than Subsidiaries and Others shall, in principle, be made through Subsidiaries and Others.

-(2) The Company shall establish the Group's basic policies for internal controls over financial reporting and develop systems for ensuring the appropriateness and reliability of financial reporting.
+(3) The Company shall establish the Group's basic policies for internal controls over financial reporting and implement systems for ensuring the appropriateness and reliability of financial reporting.

-(3) The Company shall establish the Group's basic policies for management of intragroup transactions and develop systems for such transactions.
+(5) The Company shall establish the Group's basic policies for management of intragroup transactions and implement systems for such transactions.

 2. System for ensuring the execution of professional duties in accordance with applicable laws, regulations and the Articles of Incorporation

-(1) The Company shall establish the Group's basic policies for compliance and develop compliance systems.
+(1) The Company shall establish the Group's basic policies for compliance and implement compliance systems.

 a.
 The Company shall establish a department supervising compliance.

 b.
-The Company shall formulate the "Group Code of Conduct" and employees of the Group respect such code of conduct and give top priority to compliance in all phases of the Group's business activities.
+The Company shall formulate the "Group Code of Conduct" and ensure that all directors and employees of the Group respect such code of conduct and give top priority to compliance in all phases of the Group's business activities.

 c.
 The Company shall have Subsidiaries and Others prepare compliance manuals and widely promote compliance within the Group by means of training on laws, regulations, internal rules and other matters which all directors and employees of the Group must respect.